 Various Dates (1-day and 3-day trips available)

 Explore Maine with acclaimed photographer Benjamin Williamson.
-Ben knows the coast of Maine like no other, and his excitement for photography is absolutely contagious.
-These workshops are designed to maximize learning opportunities and provide guidance on creating the kind of images you want to create.
+Ben knows the coast of Maine like no other, and his excitement for photography is contagious.
+These workshops are designed to maximize learning opportunities and provide whatever guidance individuals need to create the images they want.
 This is not a photo tour.
 There will be individual instruction based on your goals and your questions.
-We photograph from sunrise to sunset on our one-day workshops, and we hope to have special opportunities for night photography this year during our 3-day courses.
-There will also be classroom time where we discuss a range of topics that lead to successful image making.
-This year’s schedule has blossomed into a full-fledged exploration of coastline from southern Maine to Acadia.
-We wanted to be sure that there were opportunities for everyone this year, and this expanded lineup is jam-packed with one amazing location after another.
+We photograph from sunrise to sunset on our one-day workshops, and hope to get opportunities for night shoots during our 3-day courses.
+During classroom sessions, we’ll discuss a range of topics that lead to successful image making and have time for critiques for participants who want it.
+This year’s lineup of trips offers opportunities to explore the many majestic locations along the coastline, from southern Maine to Acadia.

-Do I need a lot of experience or expensive gear to take this workshop?
+Do I need a lot of experience to take this workshop?

 What about transportation?

-Participants are responsible for their own transportation.
-We encourage carpooling to reduce our environmental footprint, and also to park at locations with limited spaces.
-If you prefer to drive yourself, you can do so.
+Each participant is responsible for his or her own transportation.
+We encourage carpooling — it reduces our environmental impact, and helps at locations with limited parking spaces.
+If you prefer to drive on your own, you may do so.

 What about lodging?